lucas1131/CaptureTheFlag/README.md

 Medium priority:
 - Health bar SDF has no control for aspect ratio, the consequence is that to make a rectangle, currently, you have to stretch the UVs
 - I started working on locomotion animation but eventually stopped to focus on more important things (refactoring gameplay with GAS) and this wound up being unused for now.
+- If the flag drops in a place where the character may collect it from inside their own base, the score won't count until another overlap occurs.
+Ideally, the game should check for base on grabbing the flag as well.

 Low priority:
 - Weapon has shadow but character does not.